Jill Duggar Baby: ‘Counting On’ Star Announces Sex Of Second Child

-Jill Duggar Dillard and her husband Derrick Dillard are expecting their second child and the world now knows the sex of their baby!
+Jill Duggar Dillard and her husband Derrick Dillard are expecting their second child, and the world now knows the sex of their baby!
 According to People Magazine, Jill and Derrick announced the news to their families first and are now letting fans of 19 Kids And Counting and Counting On know that she will be giving her son Israel a baby brother!

 “The pair shared a sweet photo of their little family announcing baby Dillard’s gender with an adorable outfit: a blue and black t-shirt and red pants.
 The couple revealed the gender of the baby to their family through a scavenger hunt with the younger Duggar siblings,” People Magazine reports.